 MADRE's Members: Turning Outrage into Action

-None of MADRE's 28 years of accomplishments would have been possible without our 44,000 members.
+None of MADRE's decades of accomplishments would have been possible without our 44,000 members.
 You are the ones who have supported our ongoing programs and come through again and again when our sisters have faced sudden catastrophes like paramilitary attacks, hurricanes or intimidation campaigns by their governments.
 You have been there not only with funding for our sister organizations but with messages of friendship and support.
 These have been as crucial as bread in ensuring our sisters that they are not alone, that someone knows about the hardships they are confronting and is standing with them.

 You have responded to our requests for letter-writing campaigns to stop US weapons sales to Israel and to hold the US accountable to international law.
 You have collected eyeglasses, AIDS medications and toys to deliver to hospitals and clinics in Cuba.
 You have joined MADRE delegations to Nicaragua, El Salvador, Guatemala, Cuba, Iraq, Palestine and Lebanon to see for yourself the impact of US policy on our sisters in those countries and to educate people back home about what you saw.
 You have attended meetings, film screenings, house parties, vigils, concerts, demonstrations and community fundraisers in support of MADRE's work.
 You have passed on our newsletter to friends.